 The Computer Science Department offers a five-year combined BS/MS program, in which students earn both Bachelor and Master of Science degrees.

 Computer Science majors who want to take advantage of this program should consider taking one or two qualifying graduate courses during their senior years.
-Foundations of Computer Science (COMP.5020) and Algorithms (COMP.5030) are good choices.
-Either of these can count as an undergraduate CS elective and as a master's degree course.
+COMP.5020 Foundations of Computer Science and COMP.5030 Algorithms are good choices.
+Either of these can count as an undergraduate computer science elective and as a master's degree course.
 Only credits beyond the 120 required for the BS can be double-counted.

 The rules governing double-counting of courses are as follows:

 To be accepted into this program, you must have good grades and apply in your junior year.
-There are many rules governing eligibility.
-Please see the graduate catalog.
+For more information, see graduate catalog.

 Scientific Computing and Computer Science Education